ZProLegend007/Project-Data-Management-SQL/README.md

         - AES, SHA256 with PBKDF2HMAC and 10000 iterations along with base64 encoding

   - Encrypted database to ensure proper security and protection against unauthorised access attempts.
+    - Hypothetically the whole database could be encrypted in to gibberish txt and then decrypted when needed, then re-encrypted after use with whatever changes.
+This would protect from database reads as well

 - **Users should not be able to _rent_ basic shows**
   - Fixed